drojf/ai_somnium_fps_camera/Readme.md

 This mod adds a FPS style camera to all? parts of the game, to inspect parts of the game you can't normally see.

-I don't recommend playing the game the first time around with this mod enabled, as various things may break unexpectedly.
+I don't recommend your first playthrough have this mod enabled, as various things may break unexpectedly.

 ## How to Install/Use